Steps to Forming an LLC

 Forming an LLC in Utah will help protect your personal assets from lawsuits and judgments against your business.
-An LLC is a legal structure that separates your business and personal assets.
+An LLC is a business structure that separates your business and personal assets.
 By not having your business in a separate legal structure, you can be held personally liable for certain debts and lawsuits incurred by the company.
-Forming a Utah Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the five simple steps below.
+Forming a Utah Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the six simple steps below.

 How Much Does It Cost to Get an LLC In Utah?

 The filing fee for a Utah Limited Liability Company is $70, payable to the Utah Division of Corporations and Commercial Code.

 It normally takes 7-10 business days to process the LLC paperwork.

 The State of Utah requires the renewal of LLCs annually.
 The annual report filing fee is $15 and is due each year by the end of the year the LLC was formed.

 Utah law requires foreign Limited Liability Companies register for Authority to Transact business in Utah.
 The filing fee is $52, and the form can be downloaded here.